 Psalms 25:1-5,8-101 To you, O LORD, I lift up my soul.

-Daily Quote from the early church fathers: The Right Hand of the Father, by Augustine of Hippo, 354-430 A.D.
+Daily Quote from the early church fathers: No marriage in the resurrection, by Augustine of Hippo, 354-430 A.D.

 "What did the Lord say to the Sadducees?
 He said, 'You are mistaken, not knowing the Scriptures or the power of God.
 For in the resurrection they marry neither husbands nor wives; for neither do they start dying again, but they will be equal to the angels of God' (Mark 12:24-25; Matthew 22:29-30).
 The power of God is great.
 Why do they not marry husbands or wives?
 They will not start dying again.
 When one generation departs, another is required to succeed it.
 There will not be such liability to decay in that place.
 The Lord passed through the usual stages of growth, from infancy to adult manhood, because he was bearing the substance of flesh that still was mortal.
 After he had risen again at the age at which he was buried, are we to imagine that he is growing old in heaven?
 He says, 'They will be equal to the angels of God.'
 He eliminated the assumption of the Jews and refuted the objection of the Sadducees, because the Jews did indeed believe the dead would rise again, but they had crude, fleshly ideas about the state of humanity after resurrection.
 He said, 'They will be equal to the angels of God.' ...
 It has already been stated that we are to rise again.
 We have heard from the Lord that we rise again to the life of the angels.
 In his own resurrection, he has shown us in what specific form we are to rise again." (excerpt from SERMON 362.18–19.30)

 1973, and Ignatius Edition of the Revised Standard